thuijskens/thuijskens.github.io/_posts/2018-11-11-useful-code-is-production-code.md

 Some of these may seem daunting to learn initially, but for a lot of these tools you can copy templates from your first projects to your other projects.
 All it takes therefore is a one-time investment to learn some useful tools and paradigms, that will pay dividends throughout your career as a DS.

-To help you get started with these tools, I have set up a [bare-bones repository](https://github.com/thuijskens/production-tools) that has basic template files for some of the tools that I will discuss.
+To help you get started with these tools, I have set up a [bare-bones repository](https://github.com/thuijskens/production-tools) that contains basic template files for some of the tools that I will discuss.

 ## Reproducible code